-6.2.
-Partial differential equations
+8.2 Partial differential equations

 In the context of systems containing partial differential equations, an important challenge is the treatment of systems with inputs and outputs which are not co-located, that means the actuators and sensors are not placed at the same position.

-Note that all boundary control systems considered in Section 2.4.3, as e.g. the heat equation (2.31), have co-located inputs and outputs.
-In the following we describe two prototypical examples of systems in one spatial variable which illustrate the more realistic situation where the input and output are not co-located.
+Note that all boundary control systems considered in Section 5.3, as e.g. the heat equation (5.6), have co-located inputs and outputs.
+Another illustrative example is a vibrating string, where the control (e.g. a force) acts at the same boundary where the measurement is taken (e.g. a velocity).
+In the following we describe two prototypical examples for systems in one spatial variable which illustrate the more realistic situation where the input and output are not co-located.